-The 'Negative' outlook is on account of the anticipated sustained pressure on asset quality, driven by stress in the microfinance segment, which has adversely impacted the company's profitability, resulting in losses in Q2FY25 and Q3FY25.
+CARE Ratings Limited (CARE Ratings) has revised the outlook from 'Stable' to 'Negative' due to the anticipated sustained pressure on asset quality, driven by stress in the microfinance segment, which has adversely impacted the company's profitability, resulting in losses in Q2FY25 and Q3FY25.
 Pre-provision Operating Profit (PPOP) also declined on a quarterly basis from ₹254 crore in Q1FY25 to ₹143 crore in Q2FY25 and further to ₹127 crore in Q3FY25.
 Also higher provisioning owing to increased slippage resulted in net losses in Q2FY25 and Q3FY25.
 Going forward, trend in PPOP would be a key rating monitorable.
 The continued high slippage is likely to lead to elevated provisioning requirements.
 CARE Ratings will continue to closely monitor the impact of this stress on the bank's performance.
 The outlook may be revised to 'Stable' if the company successfully raises substantial equity capital or demonstrates improved asset quality, characterised by a significant reduction in slippage while maintaining a comfortable capital adequacy buffer above regulatory requirements.